 Apart from that, there are a few things you need to take note of,

-• File a Florida LLC annual report or biennial report
+File a Florida LLC annual report due on May 1 every year.

 Cost of Starting an LLC in the State of Florida

-In Florida, LLC name reservation is not mandatory.
+In Florida, LLC name reservation is not available.
+Once you decide to start an LLC, you are required to file the name immediately.
+LLC name reservation is not mandatory.
 You can register your LLC name at the time of registering your LLC.
-If you wish to hold the name for some time without registering your LLC, then a Name Reservation is needed.
-It can be renewed by paying $25.
-Your LLC name will be reserved for additional 120 days.
 In some states, Name Reservation is mandatory.
 Read our guide on LLC costs in Florida for more information.

 Florida Foreign LLC